-The Navy is currently conducting development and design work on a planned class of 12 nextgeneration ballistic missile submarines, or SSBN(X)s, which the service wants to procure as replacements for its current force of 14 Ohio-class ballistic missile submarines.
-The SSBN(X) program, also known as the Ohio-class replacement program (ORP), received \$497.4 million in research and development funding in the Navy's FY2010 budget, and the Navy's proposed FY2011 budget requests an additional \$672.3 million in research and development funding for the program.
+The Navy is currently conducting development and design work on a planned class of 12 next-generation ballistic missile submarines, or SSBN(X)s, which the service wants to procure as replacements for its current force of 14 Ohio-class ballistic missile submarines.
+The SSBN(X) program, also known as the Ohio-class replacement program (ORP), received \$497.4 million in research and development funding in the Navy's FY2010 budget, and the Navy's proposed FY2011 budget requested an additional \$672.3 million in research and development funding for the program.
 Navy plans call for procuring the first SSBN(X) in FY2019, with advance procurement funding for the boat beginning in FY2015.

-The Navy preliminarily estimates the procurement cost of each SSBN(X) at \$6 billion to \$7 billion in FY2010 dollars-a figure equivalent to roughly one-half of the Navy's budget each year for procuring new ships.
+The Navy in February 2010 preliminarily estimated the procurement cost of each SSBN(X) at \$6 billion to \$7 billion in FY2010 dollars-a figure equivalent to roughly one-half of the Navy's budget each year for procuring new ships.
+In September 2010, the Department of Defense (DOD) stated that the Navy was working to reduce the average unit procurement cost of ships 2 through 12 in the program to \$5 billion in FY2010 dollars.
 Some observers are concerned that the SSBN(X) program will significantly compound a challenge the Navy faces concerning the affordability of its long-term shipbuilding program.
 These observers are concerned that procuring 12 SSBN(X)s during the 15-year period FY2019-FY2033, as called for in Navy plans, could lead to reductions in procurement rates for other types of Navy ships during those years.
 The Navy's report on its 30-year (FY2011-FY2040) shipbuilding plan states: "While the SSBN(X) is being procured, the Navy will be limited in its ability to procure other ship classes."